-See the description of sig-validity-interval in Section 6.2.
+See the description of sig-validity-interval in Section 5.2.

-sig-signing-nodes

-See the description of sig-signing-nodes in Section 6.2.

-sig-signing-signatures

-See the description of sig-signing-signatures in Section 6.2.

-sig-signing-type

-See the description of sig-signing-type in Section 6.2.

-transfer-source

-See the description of transfer-source in Section 6.2.

-transfer-source-v6

-See the description of transfer-source-v6 in Section 6.2.

-alt-transfer-source

-See the description of alt-transfer-source in Section 6.2.

-alt-transfer-source-v6

-See the description of alt-transfer-source-v6 in Section 6.2.

-use-alt-transfer-source

-See the description of use-alt-transfer-source in Section 6.2.

-notify-source

-See the description of notify-source in Section 6.2.

-notify-source-v6

-See the description of notify-source-v6 in Section 6.2.

-min-refresh-time, max-refresh-time, min-retry-time, max-retry-time ixfr-from-differences key-directory

-See the description in Section 6.2.

-See the description of ixfr-from-differences in Section 6.2.
-(Note that the ixfr-from-differences master and slave choices are not available at the zone level.)

-See the description of key-directory in Section 6.2.

-auto-dnssec

-See the description of auto-dnssec in Section 6.2.

-serial-update-method

-See the description of serial-update-method in Section 6.2.

-inline-signing

-If yes, this enables "bump in the wire" signing of a zone, where a unsigned zone is transferred in or loaded from disk and a signed version of the zone is served, with possibly, a different serial number.
-This behavior is disabled by default.
+See the description of transfer-source-v6 in Section 5.2. alt-transfer-source See the description of alt-transfer-source in Section 5.2. alt-transfer-source-v6 See the description of alt-transfer-source-v6 in Section 5.2. use-alt-transfer-source See the description of use-alt-transfer-source in Section 5.2. notify-source See the description of notify-source in Section 5.2. notify-source-v6 See the description of notify-source-v6 in Section 5.2. min-refresh-time, max-refresh-time, min-retry-time, max-retry-time See the description in Section 5.2. ixfr-from-differences See the description of ixfr-from-differences in Section 5.2.
+(Note that the ixfr-from-difference master and slave choices are not available at the zone level.) key-directory See the description of key-directory in Section 5.2. auto-dnssec See the description of auto-dnssec in Section 5.2. serial-update-method See the description of serial-update-method in Section 5.2. inline-signing If yes, this enables "bump in the wire" signing of a zone, where a unsigned zone is trans- ferred in or loaded from disk and a signed version of the zone is served, with possibly, a different serial number.
+This behavior is disabled by default. multi-master See the description of multi-master in Section 5.2. masterfile-format See the description of masterfile-format in Section 5.2.
+12 2rc1 148 max-zone-ttl dnssec-secure-to-insecure

-multi-master

-See the description of multi-master in Section 6.2.

-masterfile-format

-See the description of masterfile-format in Section 6.2.

-max-zone-ttl

-See the description of max-zone-ttl in Section 6.2.
+See the description of max-zone-ttl in Section 5.2.